Internet Speed Test FAQ

 How Much Internet Speed Do I Need?

-Running a speed test on your computer or devices is always a good idea because it allows you to stay on top of your Internet's performance, and make sure that your speed is up to par with what you expect from your Internet plan.
+Running a speed test on your computer or devices is always a good idea because it allows you to stay on top of your internet’s performance.
+You can make sure that your speed is up to par with what you expect from your internet plan.

-Aside from that, if you ever experience latency on your devices or you notice that your Internet service is less than stellar, a speed test can help you figure out if there’s something wrong on your end that could be negatively affecting performance or if there’s a problem with your Internet service provider.
+If you ever experience latency on your devices or you notice that your internet service is less than stellar, a speed test can help you figure out the problem.
+You’ll be able to diagnose if there’s something wrong on your end, or if there’s a problem with your internet service provider.

 How Does an Internet Speed Test Work?

-No matter what program you use to conduct the test, the first thing that it will do will be to determine your location and find the closest test server to your device.
-Once it locates one, it will then send a ping (simple signal) to test communication, signal strength, and figure out how fast the roundtrip takes.
+No matter what program you use to conduct the test, the first thing it will do is determine your location and find the closest test server to your device.
+The program will then send a ping (simple signal) to test communication, signal strength, and roundtrip time.

-Once the ping is complete, the test will see how fast your computer is able to process a download by downloading a small amount of data and seeing how long it takes to grab the fragment of data and how much bandwidth it's consuming.
+Once the ping is complete, the test will see how fast your computer is able to process a download by downloading a small amount of data to test speed and bandwidth.
 The main idea here is to strain your network and see how much it can handle during the download.

-Most service providers let you rent equipment from them as part of your service plan; this usually means that you get the most up to date routers and modems as part of your home network.
-However, if you happen to own your equipment or you’ve been stuck with the same equipment for over five years, replacing it can make a huge difference.
+Most service providers let you rent equipment from them as part of your service plan.
+Often, renting equipment means that you get the most up-to-date routers and modems for your home network.
+However, if you own your equipment or you’ve rented the same equipment for over five years, replacing it can make a big difference.

 Are Internet Speed Tests Accurate?